Last Updated: Apr 12, 2021

 Where can I find more information?

 Answers to frequently asked questions regarding DEA registration and renewal can be found here and more information on DEA registration and renewal procedures can be accessed here.
-Click here. for additional details on the fee categories associated with DEA registration and renewal.

 You can also find and contact your DEA Field Office here.